-Bulbs are identified by the season they are planted, not that in which they grow, so with hardy fall bulbs, it is important to think ahead to what the garden will look like in future seasons and find the right space, color, height and number to create the design you desire.
+Bulbs are identified by the season they are planted, not that in which they grow, so with hardy fall bulbs, it is important to think ahead to what the garden will look like in future seasons and find the right space, colour, height and number to create the design you desire.

 Tulips

 The butterfly of flowers, the tulip is decorative and delicate, with as much variety in appearance as the gardeners who plant them.
-Small or tall, early or late blooming, ruffled or smooth, multicolored or striped, the tulip is the perfect show piece for almost any garden.
-The hardest thing about growing tulips is how to choose which ones.
-Check out these other posts on how to plant tulips and take a virtual tour of the Skagit Valley Tulip Festival.
+Small or tall, early or late blooming, ruffled or smooth, multicoloured or striped, the tulip is the perfect showpiece for almost any garden.

 Crocuses

 One of the first fall bulbs braving the frozen soil, the crocus offers a taste of what’s to come while still covered in winter’s frost.
-Generally crocuses range the charts of purple and yellows, but blues, whites, and oranges can also be found.
-The shortys are best in the front of flower beds, but I absolutely love crocuses livening up the ground under a deciduous (as they bloom before the leaves grow), or wildly dotted through a green lawn.
+Generally, crocuses range from purple and yellow, but blues, whites, and oranges can also be found.

 Narcissus

 Bearing the same name as the Greek God who fell in love with his own reflection, the Narcissus is a true symbol of beauty.
-Many may be familiar with the standard yellow Daffodil (a common English name), but the genus also includes a variety of 50 to 100 frilly gems in yellow, white, orange, and everything in-between.
+Many may be familiar with the standard yellow Daffodil (a common English name), but the genus also includes a variety of 50 to 100 frilly gems in yellow, white, orange, and everything in between.

 Alliums

 Alliums are in the same family as the onion, yet the decorative varieties don’t have edible bulbs.
-What they do have is have is fascinating blooms with structures that decorate the garden long after the flower has faded.
+What they do have is fascinating blooms with structures that decorate the garden long after the flower has faded.
 While there are over 750 species, some are wild, some are edible, and a few are absolute showstoppers in a garden.
 Read more All About Alliums.

 Anemones